 Leung Chi Wo (b.
 1968, Hong Kong) uses photography, texts, found objects, performance, and installation to combine historical exploration with conceptual inquiry, to reinforce our doubts about memory, power systems and the ambivalence of history.
 By synthesizing and collecting vintage objects, archival materials and images, Leung juxtaposes quotidian events with parallel moments of political instability.
-His research-based practice often addresses the fissures and ambiguities existent within historiography, and and proposes that history is written by those in power.
+His research-based practice often addresses the fissures and ambiguities existent within historiography, and proposes that history is written by those in power.
 His recent research has focused on the colonial history and postcolonial reality of Hong Kong.

-Leung is also the co-founder of Para Site, one of Hong Kong’s longest standing independent art institutions founded in 1996.
+Leung is the co-founder of Para Site, one of Hong Kong’s longest standing independent art institutions founded in 1996.
 He currently lives and works in Hong Kong.